Chart Color Schemes

 Hocking lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Hocking's population is estimated at around 7,617 as of Nov 2025.
-This reflects an increase of 630 people (9.0%) since the 2021 Census, which reported a population of 6,987 people.
-The change is inferred from the resident population of 7,617 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional validated new address since the Census date.
-This level of population equates to a density ratio of 3,134 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Hocking's 9.0% growth since the 2021 census exceeded the national average (8.9%), marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by natural growth that contributed approximately 42.0% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.
+The population of the Hocking statistical area (Lv2) is estimated to be around 7,147 as of November 2025.
+This reflects an increase of 160 people since the 2021 Census, which reported a population of 6,987 people.
+The change was inferred from AreaSearch's estimate of the resident population at 7,145 following examination of the latest ERP data release by the ABS in June 2024 and an additional 1 validated new address since the Census date.
+This results in a density ratio of 2,941 persons per square kilometer, placing Hocking in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, ending in 2025, Hocking has demonstrated resilient growth patterns with a compound annual growth rate of 2.0%, outpacing the SA4 region.
+Population growth was primarily driven by natural growth contributing approximately 42.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023, based on 2022 data.
-Looking at population projections moving forward, an above median population growth of statistical areas across the nation is projected, with the suburb expected to grow by 1,202 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 17.2% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023 based on 2022 data).
+Looking ahead, an above median population growth is projected for statistical areas across the nation.
+The Hocking (SA2) is expected to grow by 1,240 persons to reach a total of around 8,387 people by 2041 based on aggregated SA2-level projections, reflecting an increase of approximately 25.5% over the 17-year period.

 Frequently Asked Questions - Population